 Tree Removal FAQ – Town of Paradise– Visit https://bit.ly/2GJtu4R for Frequently Asked Questions about tree removal.

-Town of Paradise- Tree Advocates- **COVID-19 Update: Individuals must wear a face covering in order to be allowed into Paradise Town Hall.** Offering assistance to the public regarding hazard tree removal by opening a “Tree Window” staffed by Tree Advocates at Paradise Town Hall.
+Town of Paradise- Tree Advocates- **COVID-19 Update: Individuals must wear a face covering in order to be allowed into Paradise Town Hall.
+Town Hall is now open by appointment only.
+Please call (530) 872-6291 ext.
+162 or ext.
+163 to make an appointment** Offering assistance to the public regarding hazard tree removal by opening a “Tree Window” staffed by Tree Advocates at Paradise Town Hall.
 Tree Advocates will be able to answer questions about hazard tree removal, accept completed applications and make copies of any documents that are required to be submitted along with completed applications for hazard tree removal.This program is free and available to all individuals rebuilding or building a home in the Camp Fire burn scar.
 Hours: M-Th 8am-5pm, closed for lunch from 12pm-1pm.
-Drop in during program hours, call 530-872-6291 ext.
+Call 530-872-6291 ext.
 162 or ext.
-163 or send an email to firstname.lastname@example.org.
-Individuals who drop in for in-person assistance must wear a face covering in order to be allowed into the building.
+163 or send an email to email@example.com for questions or to make an appointment.
 Located at: Paradise Town Hall, 5555 Skyway, Paradise

 New Option Available for Property Owners to Demonstrate Compliance with the Mandatory Hazard Tree Removal Program– Private Tree Program – Arborist’s/Forester’s Certification Form- If a private property owner has decided to participate in the Private Tree Program, another option is NOW available for compliance.
 The Butte County Board of Supervisors approved permitting residents to demonstrate compliance in the Private Tree Program through the execution of an Arborist’s/Forester’s Certification Form verifying the removal of Hazard Trees from a parcel.
 Private property owners may use this option if the owner has already had their Hazard Trees removed or is planning to do it themselves.
 The Arborist or Forester who has done or will do the inspection can certify the Hazard Trees have been removed from the property by signing the Arborist’s/Forester’s Certification Form.
 The private property owner can submit the completed form in accordance with the instructions listed at the bottom of the form.
 Once the form has been received and the credentials of the Arborist or Forester have been verified, the parcel will be recognized to be compliant with the Mandatory Hazard Tree Removal Program.This option is currently only available for private property owners located in the unincorporated area of Butte County.
 The Town of Paradise will be considering a similar option for private property owners within the Town’s jurisdiction.There are very specific credentials required by the Arborist or Forester to be able to verify and certify the Hazard Trees have been removed.
 Arborists must be ISA Certified with a Tree Risk Assessment Qualification (TRAQ).
 The Registered Professional Forester must be qualified pursuant to California Public Resources Code Section 752.
 Verify if an Arborist currently holds an ISA Credential.
 Verify if a Forester is registered.